cloudflare/cloudflare-docs/content/style-guide/grammar/punctuation-marks-and-symbols/percentages.md

 # Percentages

-Use the % symbol for percentages instead of “percent” after the numeral.
+Use the % symbol for percentages instead of "percent" after the numeral.